Jadens-arc/jadens-arc.github.io/content/_index.md

 Outside of that, programming has been my passion for a big part of my life.
 I taught myself my first programming language at 13 and instantly became addicted.
-There hasn't been a single day since where I have worked on a project.
+There hasn't been a single day since where I haven't worked on a project.

 Feel free to check out some of my projects or read my blog, and thanks for being here at all :)